- Summer 2015 Program

 Chinese Language Instruction in the Digital Age: A STARTALK Program on Incorporating Learner-Centered Technology Tools in the Chinese Language Curriculum

-The University of Colorado’s Program for Teaching East Asia, in collaboration with the CU’s Anderson Language and Technology Center, will host a STARTALK program for Chinese language teachers working in middle and high school settings around the US.
-This blended program will provide teachers with a thorough understanding of and practical experience with implementing effective learning technologies appropriate for the middle and high school Chinese language classroom.
-Based on the premise that the sustainability of both a program and its teachers increasingly depends on the teachers possessing skills and behaviors of a digital-age professional, this STARTALK program will introduce the theory, standards, frameworks, knowledge, and practice necessary for incorporating into the curriculum, with comfort and ease, a range of learner-centered technology tools.
-Program participants will work with language technology specialists, experienced Chinese language curriculum designers, and master teachers from successful language programs to gain a clear understanding of and competency in a variety of technologies around which they can create effective and engaging lessons.
-The program will consist of two asynchronous online modules in early July, a residential institute in late July, and online time in early August to complete a technology portfolio.
+The University of Colorado’s Program for Teaching East Asia, in collaboration with the CU’s Anderson Language and Technology Center, hosted a STARTALK program for 20 Chinese language teachers, June 10-July 17, 2015.
+This year’s program, TEA’s fifth STARTALK, provided participants with practical experience implementing effective learning technologies appropriate for the middle and high school Chinese language classroom.
+Based on the premise that the sustainability of both a program and its teachers increasingly depends on the teachers possessing skills and behaviors of a digital-age professional, this STARTALK program introduced the theory, standards, frameworks, knowledge, and practice necessary for incorporating into the curriculum, with comfort and ease, a range of learner-centered technology tools.
+Program participants worked with language technology specialists, experienced Chinese language curriculum designers, and master teachers from successful language programs to gain a clear understanding of and competency in a variety of technologies around which they can create effective and engaging lessons.